-Upon completion of the program, a capping and pinning ceremony will be held.
-This is a time-honored, traditional ceremony in which those students who have met the program requirements receive their nursing cap or equivalent and school pin.
-Family, friends and students in other programs are all welcome to attend this ceremony.
+At the completion of the program a graduation will be held.
+Those students that have met the program requirements and will have their names sent to the Board of Nursing will receive the school pin.
+Family, friends and students are welcome to attend this ceremony.

-Dress Code
+Dress Code for Graduation

-- 1. White uniform dress, which falls just above the knee or longer in length, or white scrub top and pants must be worn.
-White pantyhose must be worn with a dress and white socks with the white pants.
-White or nude undergarments are required as colored panties and thongs typically show through the white pants. - 2.
+- 1. School Uniform will be worn.
+Clean, free of wrinkles and tears/holes. - 2.
 Simple jewelry such as a watch, wedding band and engagement ring and non-dangling earrings may be worn. - 3.
 Piercings (other than two permitted ear piercings) must be removed or replaced with a clear or flesh toned small post.
 Plugs must also be replaced with skin tone spacers. - 4.
 Nail polish other than clear unchipped polish is not allowed.
 Nails should be no longer than end of fingertip.
 Nails must be neat and clean. - 5.
 Artificial nails (to include but not limited to gel finish, acrylic, silk tips, Gel polish, shellac) are not permitted. - 6.
 Make-up should be natural appearing, including minimal eye make-up.
 No glitter or flamboyant colors are permitted. - 7.
 Hair must be worn above the collar and away from the face at all times during the ceremony.
 Hair should be secured with clips or solid colored bands that blend with hair color or match uniform.
 Natural hair color only.
 Beards and mustaches must be clean and neatly trimmed. - 8.
 Eyelashes must be natural in length and appearance.
-False eyelashes are not permitted. - 9.
-Shoes are to be white closed-toe nursing shoes.
+False eyelashes are not permitted.

+- 9. Shoes are to be white closed-toe nursing shoes.
 No high heels or differentiations in color. - 10.
-Tattoos must be covered; only exception are tattoos on the hands
+Tattoos must be covered; only exception are tattoos on the hands.